-A few things to be considered before using the Boot (Wake-On-Lan) option in the Power Manager.
+Things to consider before using Boot (Wake-On-Lan) in Power Manager

 1. BIOS Settings

 The Wake-On-LAN functionality is generally disabled by default.
 The option to enable Wake-On-LAN is different with each computer manufacturer.
 The most common method adopted across different PC's are as follows

 - Enter the BIOS Settings page.

 - Select power settings and search for settings related to Wake on LAN or Power up on PCI card, LAN or network.
 (This will be different in various motherboards.).

 - Enable these settings and save the BIOS.